 The remaining nine will go to the Ultimate Dezeen Awards winners.
 These recognise the best architect, interior designer and designer in both the established and emerging categories, as well as the overall best architecture, interiors and design project, selected from the winners of each project category.

-Atelier NL was co-founded Lonny van Ryswyk and Nadine Sterk.
+Atelier NL was co-founded Lonny van Ryswyck and Nadine Sterk.
 Their work often makes use of natural materials from specific locations, with which they develop "products that showcase the richness of the earth and the value of local raw materials".

 They have particularly worked with clay and sand from around the world to make geographically specific ceramic and glass items.